 The endoplasmic reticulum is a long, winding network of sac referred to as cisternae.
 The cisternae come off the nuclear membrane, and the function of the endoplasmic reticulum is to transport and modify the proteins.
 There are two sections of the endoplasmic reticulum, the rough endoplasmic reticulum, and the smooth endoplasmic reticulum.
 The smooth ER doesn’t have ribosomes attached to it, while the rough ER does.
 The rough ER uses the sections of ribosomes attached to it to synthesize proteins.
 The smooth ER assists in the creation of lipids, and it also plays a role in the breakdown of toxic substances in the cell.

-Vesicles are spheres which enable the transportation of materials throughout the cell, moving goods from one organelle to another organelle.
+Vesicles are spheres that enable the transportation of materials throughout the cell, moving goods from one organelle to another organelle.
 The lipid bilayer is also made out of vesicles.
-Vesicles come in different shapes and sizes, and specialized vesicles known as lysosomes are responsible for the breakdown of old and worn out cell parts.
+Vesicles come in different shapes and sizes, and specialized vesicles known as lysosomes are responsible for the breakdown of old and worn-out cell parts.
 Lysosomes break down things like lipids and proteins, freeing up the macromolecules involved in them so that they can be recycled for use in other parts of the cell.
 Another job of the lysosome is to break down macromolecules that enter the cell.
 Plant cells typically don’t have lysosomes because they don’t need to break down foreign matter, as the cell wall does an adequate job of keeping it out.

-The mitochondria in a cell are responsible for providing the cell with its energy, earning the designation “the powerhouse of the cell”.
+The mitochondria in a cell are responsible for providing the cell with its energy, earning the designation “the powerhouse of the cell.”
 Adenosine triphosphate, or ATP, is a form of energy the cell uses to carry out all its various functions.
 The mitochondria produce this ATP by breaking down fats and sugars, which are ingested when the animal eats food.
 Cellular respiration converts oxygen and sugar into ATP.
 While certain cells can produce ATP without oxygen, it is much less efficient than aerobic respiration (respiration using oxygen).

 The Golgi Body